 - I see it on a chess board when my child learns strategy.

 - I see it in a book, obviously.

 - I see it in an Usborne-internet linked book, a historical narrative like To Kill a Mockingbird or Jan Hudson’s book, Sweetgrass, a fun poetry book by Shel Silverstein, a chemistry textbook, graphic novels, an atlas, or any book whatsoever, yes, whatsoever.

 - I see it in my child’s Mac laptop when my daughter edits and creates videos for her YouTube channel.

-- I see it in the daily use of a math workbooks, using a calculator for play, using measuring cups in the kitchen, or doing word problems calculating tax and tip at a restaurant.
+- I see it in the daily use of math workbooks, using a calculator for play, using measuring cups in the kitchen, or doing word problems calculating tax and tips at a restaurant.

-- I see it in a can of paint when my child decides to paint over her childhood favourite-fuchsia walls for a teenage white.
+- I see it in a can of paint when my child decides to paint over her childhood favorite-fuchsia walls for a teenage white.

 - I see it in a measuring tape, hammer, and circular saw when my son and his dad build a goat barn.

 - I see it in games, like Professor Noggins, Scrabble, Pictionary, Scattegories, Monopoly, Chutes & Ladders, math dice, or any of the one bazillion games we have in our family room.